dbkaplun/gol-rs/README.md

 A straightforward implementation of the Game of Life, written in Rust.

-This codebase is my learn-rust playground and so exercises new Rust features as I learn them.
+This codebase is my learn-rust playground and so exercises new Rust features as I encounter them.

 See also [gol-tcod][gol-tcod] built using the excellent [libtcod][tcod] library via [tcod-rs][tcod-rs].